mateuszniechwiej/Ms-1-LP/README.md

 ## Imagery

-### As this website is for an ice cream company, images are a crucial part of this project.
+### As this website is for an ice cream company, images are an important part of this project.

-* There is a logo image (provided by the owner of the company) appearing on each HTML page in the naigation bar and will be displayed through all devices (mobile, tablet and desktop).
+* There is a logo image (provided by the owner of the company) appearing on each HTML page in the navigation bar and will be displayed through all devices (mobile, tablet and desktop).
 * In the homepage, there is an image carousel with 3 photos of the product with the caption displayed on larger screens (images resized and optimised) for better user experience and website performance.
 * There is also a separate *__Gallery__* page with images of the products and pictures from the Café and company ice cream shops (resized into square images and optimised)